h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

     (dependent on scoring interval and duty factor).
 Special values are 0 for one epoch per iteration and -1 for processing the maximum amount of data per iteration.
-If "replicate training data" is enabled, N epochs will be trained per iteration on N nodes, otherwse one epoch.
+If "replicate training data" is enabled, N epochs will be trained per iteration on N nodes, otherwise one epoch.

 **seed**